jeetelongname/ai-experiments/notebooks/backpropagation.md

 becomes somwhat simple to grok, even if you have to treat parts as black boxes that just kinda work.

+I will assume that you know *something* about neural networks.
+If not, I suggest reading over the resources linked below, praying or both.

 # Resources

 To start off I will share some resources I used to get started, I will be